Databus Logo

 📊

-The final 6 months of JEE prep means daily DPPs — Physics one day, Chemistry the next, Maths the third.
+The final months of JEE prep mean daily DPPs — Physics one day, Chemistry the next, Maths the third.
 Across 8-10 batches.
 With fresh questions (not repeats from last month).
 Faculty workload at this stage breaks teachers; students often get xeroxed sheets from previous years.

-Solved: Chapter-wise DPP generation in under 60 seconds.
+Solved: Chapter-wise DPP generation in under 60 seconds via the DPP generator.
 Fresh questions daily, no batch-level repeats.
 Senior faculty stop spending Sundays preparing — they teach instead.

 All three subjects